Nairobi West

 Nairobi West is a neighbourhood in the city of Nairobi.
 It is approximately 2.7 km southwest of the central business district of Nairobi.

 Overview

 Nairobi West is located approximately 2.8 km southwest of Nairobi's central business district.
 It straddles the Lang'ata Road, Mombasa Road and Uhuru Highway junction.
 It borders the South C estate to the south.

-Nairobi West is zoned as a high density residential neighbourhood, with mixed residential developments such as bungalows, flats as well as maisonettes.
-Over the years the neighbourhood has morphed into a commercial and residential neighbourhood due to the number of entertainment joints irregularly opened in the area.
-It was a neighbourhood that is home to the middle class segment of Nairobi residents.
+Nairobi West is zoned as a high density residential neighbourhood, with mixed residential developments such as bungalows, flats, and maisonettes.
+Over the years, it has morphed into a commercial and residential neighbourhood due to the number of nightclubs and bars irregularly opened in the area.
+The neighborhood is home to the middle class segment of Nairobi residents.

+There is an international school in Nairobi West called Shree Cutchi Leva Patel Samaj School, which has around 3200 students.
+It also contains a type 5 hospital, the Nairobi West Hospital.